deic-dk/files_sharding/README.md

 ### Web interface

-Redirects are implemented by patching the files app via our theme.
+Redirects are implemented via a `post_login` hook.
-The same goes for the following features:

-- When a user creates a folder in /Data, he is greeted with a popup, asking him about the max size and the price.
+When a user creates a folder in /Data, he is greeted with a popup, asking him about the max size and the price.
 The price will be lower for smaller max sizes.
+This is implemented via a `post_write` hook.

-- The first time, say, a DTU user visits, /Data/DTU or /Shared/DTU from the web interface, he is informed about the characteristics of the respective folder (ownership, quota).
+The first time, say, a DTU user visits, /Data/DTU or /Shared/DTU from the web interface, he is informed about the characteristics of the respective folder (ownership, quota).
+This is implemented via javascript.

 ## Integration of other apps